It’s February, do you fancy a day out?

 Amelia’s Trust Farm, Barry, Wales

-Do you know any more fab and free days out?
+Do you know any more fab and free activities?
 We’d really love to know!
 Someone else might love it, and really want to go!
 If you’ve got ideas, suggestions or reviews, you can shout all about it on whatever channel you choose!